NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Big Mouth.md

 **Prerequisites** Cheek Pouches
 * * *
-Your cheek pouches are especially stretchy.
 Instead of storing up to four items of Light Bulk in your cheek pouches, you can store up to 1 Bulk worth of items.
 The maximum size of a given item is unchanged.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*